KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Onboarding instructions

 Make it very easy for engineers interested in submitting code changes to set up their development environment.
-If you’re not a mono-repo yet (:trollface:), you might need a repo to quickly set up all the other repos, e.g. CocoaPod’s[Rainforest](https://github.com/CocoaPods/Rainforest), fastlane’s[countdown](https://github.com/fastlane-old/countdown/blob/c0209981cdc66d9a2c1d2be9708d52346b60dced/Rakefile)(now deprecated)
+If you’re not a mono-repo yet (:trollface:), you might need a repo to quickly set up all the other repos, e.g. CocoaPod’s [Rainforest](https://github.com/CocoaPods/Rainforest), fastlane’s [countdown](https://github.com/fastlane-old/countdown/blob/c0209981cdc66d9a2c1d2be9708d52346b60dced/Rakefile)(now deprecated)

 Keeping your code base simple